top of page

 SARAH'S PLATFORM

-Economic Growth
+Economic Prosperity

 As someone running a Roswell-based small business, Sarah understands firsthand the challenges facing our local businesses.
 By focusing on economic development and giving Roswell a competitive edge, we can continue to recruit new businesses while supporting our existing companies and workforce.
 When our businesses succeed, Roswell succeeds.
+Sarah has advocated for Roswell businesses — and is the sole sitting councilmember who has supported allowing Roswell business owners the ability to give public comments in Roswell City Council meetings.
+Currently, Sarah is the only Roswell Councilmember who runs a business in the City of Roswell.

 Housing Choice

-Sarah has been a vocal advocate for housing choice in the City of Roswell.
+Sarah has been a longtime vocal advocate for housing choice in the City of Roswell.
 Through encouraging options such as "missing middle housing" and transit-accessible walkable communities, Sarah believes that Roswell can recruit young professionals and their families while giving our generational residents the option to age in place.
 By keeping Roswell livable for all, we can support a thriving economy and diverse city without displacing our long-time residents.

 bottom of page